 Micrometer: (a) mai-krom-i-ter – A device incorporating a calibrated screw and rotational scale, used to measure dimensions of components by touching.
 Also called a micrometer screw gage. (b) mai-kroh-mee-ter – A unit of length equal to one millionth of a meter, abbreviated μm.

 Micron: Short for micrometer, a unit of length equal to one millionth of a meter or 0.04 thousandths of an inch.

-MTM: Abbreviation for Multi-Tool Mount, from New Scale Robotics, used to describe the first multi-tool mounting system for the small-sized collaborative robots from Universal Robots.
+MTM: Abbreviation for Multi-Tool Mount, from New Scale Robotics, used to describe the first multi-tool mounting system for collaborative robots from Universal Robots.

 NSR: Abbreviation for New Scale Robotics, the company that manufacturers Q-Span™ Systems, a software and hardware system for automated measurement inspection using collaborative robots.
 New Scale Robotics is a division of New Scale Technologies (NST), based in Rochester, NY USA.

 Part assessment: A review of the drawings of the part to be measured (mass, dimensions, features, tolerances) with respect to a Q-Span Workstation’s capabilities (New Scale Robotics).